catseye/Cfluviurrh/README.markdown

 "real" parser would not be necessary.
-I implemented in C partly because it would be nice to port it to AmigaOS 1.3 someday, and partly because, if I don't have enough C repos on Github to outnumber my legacy Perl repos, they'll label me a Perl programmer, and I don't particularly want that.
+I implemented in C partly because it would be nice to port it to AmigaOS 1.3 someday, and partly because, if I don't have enough C repos on Github to outnumber my legacy Perl repos, they'll label Cat's Eye Technologies a Perl outfit, and I don't particularly want that.

+While some of the entries in the emotion table may not be emotions per se, and while some combination of intensity and emotion, such as "faint zeal", "mild rage", and "extreme apathy" may be tricky to express, this does not detract from the bare fact that Cfluviurrh *does* support experiencing emotions.

 Because every label name can only be a single printable character, it might appear that the number of jump destinations in a program is limited to 95.